Writing a will Wills and probate

 If you've been appointed as an executor to an estate, you have to apply for a grant of probate from the Probate Registry.
 This is a legal document which will give you the authority to deal with someone’s property, investments and possessions.

-If you’re dealing with probate, need individual advice on wills or any other aspect of your finances, sign up to Which? for just £1 for one month and you can speak to a member of our Money Helpline team to get individual guidance
+If you’re dealing with probate, need individual advice on wills or any other aspect of your finances, sign up to a £1 trial with Which? and you can speak to a member of our Money Helpline team to get individual guidance

 What to do when you apply for grant of probate

 In order to obtain the grant of probate, there are a number of tasks you have to carry out.
 These include:

 - Obtaining the death certificate